 Newark Endangering the Welfare of a Child Attorneys

-DYFS Defense Attorneys in Essex County, New Jersey
+Child Endangerment Defense Lawyers in Essex County, New Jersey

 If the Division of Child Protection and Permanency (“DCP&P”), formerly known as the Division of Youth and Family Services (“DYFS”) investigates an allegation of child abuse or neglect, local law enforcement may also become involved if there are accusations of serious harm to a child.
 That is, in cases where a child suffers severe, actual harm that is more serious than fourth degree child abuse, abandonment, cruelty or neglect under Title 9, the County Prosecutor may determine that the allegations rise to a level that warrant charges for endangering the welfare of a child, in either the third or second degree.
-If you are being investigated by DCP&P for an allegation of child abuse and neglect, you should contact the experienced DYFS lawyers at our law office to discuss your defense strategy.
+If you have been charged with child endangerment or are being investigated by DCP&P for an allegation of child abuse and neglect in New Jersey, you should contact the experienced DYFS lawyers at our law office to discuss your defense strategy.
 Our criminal defense team includes attorneys who used to prosecute these charges for the State of NJ.
 Now, let them use their experience and expertise to defend these allegations against you.
-We represent clients on DCP&P matters throughout Essex County including in Irvington, Newark, West Orange, and South Orange.
+We represent clients on DCP&P matters throughout Essex County and New Jersey, including in Irvington, Newark, West Orange, and South Orange.
 Contact our offices now for a free initial consultation at (908)-356-6900.

 Here is a review from one of the many satisfied clients of our office:

 “Excellent communication and legal skills”

 “The firm did an outstanding job with what some would consider a nearly impossible motion and legal action.
 He was patient, very communicative, friendly and perseverant.
 He answered every question I had for him with fluency of the law and expediency.
 I highly recommend his services and will use him again, if needed!”